wasp-lang/wasp/web/docs/tutorials/todo-app/creating-tasks.md

 ```

 :::tip
-We put JS function in new file `ext/actions.js`, but we could have put it anywhere we wanted, there are no limitations here, as long as the import statement in Wasp file is correct and it is inside `ext/` dir.
+We put the JS function in a new file `ext/actions.js`, but we could have put it anywhere we wanted!
+There are no limitations here, as long as the import statement in the Wasp file is correct and it is inside the `ext/` dir.
 :::

 ## React form